waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 Using PromiseKit has been delightful… and awful.
 Swift is great… and terrible, specifically its error diagnostics are so bad in certain conditions that I honestly have started to wonder if recommending the language is still a good idea.
-Like shit, Javascript is terrible, but at least when it goes wrong you can figure out what you have to do to fix your code.
+Like, Javascript is terrible, but at least when it goes wrong you can figure out what you have to do to fix your code.
 Swift lies.

 If there is an error inside a closure, Swift, with no improvements since v1 :(,